 Only options 1, 2, and 6 are viable alternatives for the El Camino Hospital District.
 Option 2, modifying the District boundaries and/or SOI is not recommended.
 If District boundaries were expanded, the District would receive more in property tax but would not necessarily provide a greater level of service to District residents.
-In addition, other local government jurisdictions would lose a portion of their 1% levy, and an additional tax would be imposed on residents within the SOI for ECHD debt service.
+In addition, other local government jurisdictions would lose a portion of their 1% property tax levy, and an additional tax would be imposed on residents within the SOI for ECHD debt service.
 If the SOI were expanded, there would still not be a greater level of service.
 Accordingly, there would be no practical benefit from modifying the sphere of influence to better reflect the Hospital's reach.

-Therefore, the Santa Clara County LAFCo should request:
+Therefore, the Santa Clara County LAFCo should:

-- 1. The District to implement improvements in governance, transparency and public accountability, consistent with the suggestions made in this report.
+- 1. Request the District to implement improvements in governance, transparency and public accountability, consistent with the suggestions made in this report.
 These improvements should include the following: - a.
 The El Camino Hospital District should limit its financial contributions to El Camino Hospital Corporation to payments for principal and interest on debt incurred by the District for the El Camino Hospital Mountain View Rebuild (i.e., a balance of \$143.8 million in General Obligation Bonds, discussed in Section 4).
-In addition, the District should cease all automatic contributions to the El Camino Hospital Corporation to support the Hospital capital improvement program or be used as a general revenue source.
+In addition, the District should cease all automatic contributions to the El Camino Hospital Corporation to support the Hospital capital improvement program or to be used as a general revenue source.
 Instead, LAFCo should seek a legal interpretation of the applicability of GAL to the District and, if permitted by law, the District should divert these funds to community benefit programs that more directly benefit the residents of the District.
 Had this been the practice over the past five years, additional community benefit dollars amounting to approximately \$73.7 million would have been available to directly benefit District residents.
-Should contributions exceed the 50% threshold pursuant to 32121 (p)(1), a vote may be required. - b.
+Should contributions exceed the 50% threshold pursuant to Health and Safety Code 32121 (p)(1), a vote may be required. - b.
 Cease all automatic payments to the El Camino Hospital Corporation or its affiliates to support the Corporation's community benefit program and divert these funds to other programs that more directly benefit the residents of the District.
 Under this approach, the District Board should consider establishing a Community Benefit Trust Fund for the purpose of awarding District funded community benefit grants to public and private non-profit organizations that would provide healthcare related services to District residents.
-While the Corporation and its affiliates should not be barred from receiving community benefit grants from the District, the organizations should be required to compete for dollars along with other providers that might offer services. - c.
+While the Corporation and its affiliates should not be barred from receiving community benefit grants from the District, the organizations should be required to compete for dollars along with other providers that might offer services.7 - c.
 Implement changes to the budget and financial reporting structure of the District, to provide clear and distinct segregation of budget priorities and reporting of financial activities.
-The budget process should be restructured to enhance transparency and public accountability, including clear presentation of financial policies, such as those related to reserves, as well as projected and actual revenues and expenditures by purpose and program.
-The budget should report on specific line items financed by the District, including appropriations that support Mountain View hospital debt service, capital improvements (for example, the district should adopt a capital improvement plan), staffing and operations (including compensation paid to District Board members and/or employees and consultants, if any), and community benefit programs by grant category and recipient.
-In addition, the District Board should routinely appropriate all property taxes and non-operating revenues each fiscal year to prevent accumulation of resources,
+The budget process should be restructured to enhance transparency and public

-&lt;sup>7 Of the \$73.7 million, \$21.2 million was restricted for capital use in accordance with the Gann Appropriations Limit.
+7 Of the \$73.7 million, \$21.2 million was restricted for capital use in accordance with the Gann Appropriations Limit.
 As previously noted, there is debate as to the applicability of the Limit to health care districts.
 In any event, whether for services or for capital use, the expenditure of property tax revenues should be more directly aligned with property tax payers and residents of the District.